 What do symbols represent on your map?

 A map legend defines features in a map.
 It simply displays the symbol followed by a text description of what that symbol represents.

 You find map legends everywhere.
-For example, subway maps, road maps and even video game maps have map legends.
-And there’s no better way then to illustrate this with a couple of examples.
+For example, subway maps, road maps, and even video game maps have map legends.
+And there’s no better way than to illustrate this with a couple of examples.

 Whether you’re defining elements in a simple road map… map legends are one of those essential map elements that you absolutely need.

 For example, if you are classifying soil orders like in the map below, how would you know what each color meant without a map legend?
 You can’t label each polygon as it would be cluttered in text.

 This is an appropriate case for using one.
-Actually, map legends are the driving-force to understand what is in a map.
+Actually, map legends are the driving force to understanding what is on a map.

 They are found everywhere from wind speeds like the Earth Null School map.
 In this case, it is a color ramp for wind speeds going from slow to fast.